Jan 9 2025

 Share:

-To help advertisers find their footing this year, we called on restaurant and dining marketing expert Vanessa Allen, Basis VP of Integrated Client Solutions.
-Read on for her insights into navigating the cookieless landscape, as well as her top recommendations for cookieless advertising solutions that can turn prospects into customers and visitors into regulars.
+To help advertisers find their footing amidst increasing signal loss, we called on restaurant and dining marketing expert Vanessa Allen, Basis VP of Integrated Client Solutions.
+Read on for her insights into navigating the landscape of signal loss, as well as her top recommendations for cookieless advertising solutions that can turn prospects into customers and visitors into regulars.

-What’s your top piece of advice for restaurant and dining advertisers going into the cookieless future?
+What’s your top piece of advice for restaurant and dining advertisers when it comes to dealing with signal loss?

-Vanessa Allen: In today’s digital age, cookie deprecation and signal loss are leading to an eroding internet-based identity.
-To mitigate this, my top piece of advice for marketers going into the cookieless future is to prioritize the collection and use of first-party data in a compliant, privacy-friendly way.
+Vanessa Allen: In today’s digital age, signal loss is leading to an eroding internet-based identity.
+To mitigate this, my top piece of advice for marketers is to prioritize the collection and use of first-party data in a compliant, privacy-friendly way.
 The good news is, the restaurant and dining industry has several consumer touchpoints where businesses can collect first-party data: point-of-sale systems for transaction data, loyalty platforms for behavior and interest tracking, and reservation systems for timing and frequency of visits.
-Marketers can then use a customer data platform (CDP) like LiveRamp to turn that data into audience segments for ad targeting and to find lookalikes of existing customers.
+Marketers can then use a customer data platform (CDP) to turn that data into audience segments for ad targeting and to find lookalikes of existing customers.

 What cookieless marketing solutions are particularly useful for restaurant and dining advertisers?